The Strange Case of the Vietnamese

 JUSPAO Poster # 1774

 JUSPAO also prepared a number of posters showing Nguyen Van Be.
 One is coded 1774, developed February 1967, and measures 17 x 22 inches in size.
+50,000 copies of this poster were printed.
 There are three photographs on the poster.
 One shows Be holding a newspaper featuring his picture (the same photo used on several leaflets), another shows Be in profile and the third shows a statue of Be.
 The text is:

 Psychological Operations soldiers use persuasion to influence perceptions and encourage desired behavior.
 The cornerstone of PSYOP is truth, credibly presented to convince a given audience to cease resistance or take actions favorable to friendly forces.